temporalio/edu-appdatasec-java-code/exercises/custom-converter/README.md

         Collections.singletonList(new CustomPayloadCodec())))
     .build());
    ```
 5. Next, review `CustomPayloadCodec.java`.
-This contains the Custom Converter
+This contains the Custom Codec
    code you'll be using.
 The `encode()` method applies the `encodePayload()` method
    to each element in the payload.
 The `encodePayload()` method compresses the payload
    using Java's [snappy](https://github.com/google/snappy) codec, and sets the
    file metadata.
 The `decode()` and `decodePayload()` methods do the same thing,
    but in reverse.
 Add the missing calls to the `encode` method (you can use the
    `decode()` function as a hint).
-6. Now you can re-run the Workflow with your Custom Converter.
+6. Now you can re-run the Workflow with your Custom Codec.

    1. Stop your Worker (with `Ctrl+C` in a blocking terminal)
    1. Recompile your code